-NCNM has identified the Dean of Students as the Title IX Coordinator.
-NCNM also has identified two deputy coordinators-the Director of Institutional Research and Compliance, and the Chief of Campus Safety and Security.
+NCNM has identified the Associate Vice President of Student Affairs as the Title IX Coordinator.
+NCNM also has identified three deputy coordinators; the Vice President of Human Resources, the Director of Institutional Research and Compliance, and the Director of Security.
 All deputy coordinators are authorized to take reports of harassment and discrimination.
 All reports taken are forwarded to the Title IX Coordinator who oversees the Title IX investigative process.
 A full description of the responsibilities of the Title IX coordinator can be found below and in the Student Handbook, Section 1.4.
+NCNM assures it will take steps to prevent reoccurrence of sexual misconduct.

 Deputy Coordinator: Director of Institutional Research and Compliance

 All NCNM students, faculty and staff are responsible for respecting the rights of one another.
 No NCNM student, faculty, staff, administrator, or board member is exempt from this policy.
-Any person who believes that they are being or may be subjected to sexual harassment, discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Dean of Students, the Director of Human Resources, the Director of Institutional Research and Compliance, the Chief of Campus Safety and Security, or a program dean.
-Reports can also be filed online at https://ncnm-advocate.symplicity.com/public_report/.
-This report can be found on the NCNM website.
+Any person who believes that they are being or may be subjected to sexual harassment, discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Associate Vice President of Student Affairs, the Vice President of Human Resources, the Director of Institutional Research and Compliance, the Director of Security, or a program dean.
+Reports can also be filed online.

 In situations where an NCNM community member suspects that discrimination or harassment may be occurring, even when no one has made an individual complaint, NCNM will investigate the matter, and any findings of discrimination or harassment could result in disciplinary sanctions.

-The College expressly prohibits retaliation against any individual who in good faith brings a complaint to the attention of the College or who participates in any resulting investigation.
+The College expressly prohibits retaliation, defined as any intentional or adverse action, taken against any individual who in good faith brings a complaint to the attention of the College or who participates in any resulting investigation.
 Any act of retaliation that is directed against a complainant, respondent, witness, or participant in the process, by any party, will be treated as a separate and distinct charge.
 If the College determines that a student has engaged in retaliation, appropriate corrective or disciplinary action will be taken, up to and including expulsion.

 In order to encourage proper and timely reporting of sexual assaults, NCNM will not adjudicate or sanction the victim of the alleged assault for the admitted use of alcohol or drugs in the course of events of the alleged interaction, which otherwise may have been found in violation of campus policies.

 If any person feels that their rights under the non-discrimination statement may have been potentially violated, they may contact the Office of Civil Rights (OCR) with or without working with NCNM to correct the issue.
-Information regarding OCR complaints can be found at: http://www.ed.gov/ocr/complaintintro.html.
+Information regarding OCR complaints can be found on their website.

 The College provides educational programming that works towards the prevention of sexual and other types of violence, discrimination and harassment.